-7. The mini crew is currently made up of four miniature horses, one mini donkey, two tiny mini goats, and a great group of caring volunteers and dedicated board members.
+7. The mini crew is currently made up of five miniature horses, one mini donkey, four tiny mini goats, and a great group of caring volunteers and dedicated board members.
 Please take a minute to check out "The Crew" tab to learn a little more.

 8. Mini Joys provides approximately 40-50 group programs over a ten month period, taking a winter break from late December through February.
-A little over half of these are travel programs, and the rest are held here at the Mini Ranch.
+About 70% of these are travel programs, and the rest are held here at the Mini Ranch.
 Hundreds of young children, teens, families, and seniors in need receive programs every year.

-9. The five areas of programming are: (The first two make up the large majority of those served).
+9. The five areas of programming are: (The first three make up the large majority of those served).

 Special Needs Students